pascalgn/automerge-action/README.md

   When an empty string (`""`) is given, all pull requests will be merged.

+- `MERGE_REMOVE_LABELS`: The labels to automatically remove from a pull request once it has ben merged by the action.
+The default value is `automerge`.

+  This option can be a comma-separated list of labels that will be checked.

+  When an empty string (`""`) is given, no labels will be removed.

 - `MERGE_METHOD`: Which method to use when merging the pull request into the base branch.
 Possible values are [`merge`](https://help.github.com/en/articles/about-pull-request-merges) (create a merge commit),